cosmos/cosmos/PLAN.md

 ## Definitions

+**Activate Atoms**: Atoms that are staked by active validators (or delegators that delegate to active validators).
+A validator that goes offline or fails to participate in governance will become inactivated.
+Their atoms and delegated atoms then become inactive, before eventually becoming unbonded.
+Inactive atoms do not earn transaction fees or inflationary atoms.
+Inactive atoms may become reactivated by fixing the infraction.

+**Bonded Atoms**: Atoms that have been posted as collateral and are “at stake”, either directly as a validator, or indirectly as a delegator delegating to another validator.
+Bonded atoms are at risk of being slashed partially or completely if the validator gets hacked or is used to coordinate an attack on the network.

 **Cosmos Constitution**: A plainly written document that includes the social contract of the Cosmos Network.
 All bonded validators and delegators must abide by the Cosmos Constitution.